APPFL/APPFL/docs/users/user_run.rst

 .. note::

-    Before reading this section, please check out :ref:`Tutorials` for more detailed examples in notebooks.
+    Before reading this section, it is highly recommended to check out :ref:`Tutorials` for more detailed examples in notebooks.

 For either simulation or training, a skeleton of the script for running PPFL can be written as follows: